art4711/unpredictable/README.md

 When plugged into math.random each call to Int63 takes 40ns/op.
 This compared to the default math.random source which take 10ns/op and compared to buffered `C.arc4random` calls at 30ns/op.
-See [https://github.com/art4711/randbench](my test repository for more details).
+See [my test repository for more details](https://github.com/art4711/randbench).

 ## ChaCha20 implementation ##